elixir-europe/infectious-diseases-toolkit/showcase/prototyping-research-questions.md

 Following this step, a data quality assessment is performed on the input data table to provide direct insights on the original raw data.
 Contents of this univariate exploratory analysis focuses on a) ‘Dataset statistics’, b) summary statistics and general information for each ‘Variable’, c) a ‘Missing data profile’, d) prespecified ‘Alerts’ at variable level, and e) presence of ‘Duplicate’ registries (see Figure 4).

 {% include image.html file="/baselineUseCase_DQA_InteractiveReport.png" caption="Figure 4.
-Data Quality Assessment (DQA) interactive report %}
+Data Quality Assessment (DQA) interactive report" %}

 The overview of a) ‘Dataset statistics’ focuses on 1) the number of variables, 2) the number of rows (or registries), 3) global number of observations, 4) global number of missing cells, 5) percentage of missing cells (or fields), and 6) file memory usage for the input data file (i.e., input data table).